 The US Report on Carcinogens is a list of known or reasonably anticipated human carcinogens (cancer causing substances).
 Neither sodium lauryl sulfate nor sodium laureth sulfate are included in this list.4

-Triclosan is an antibacterial and antifungal agent that is added to many cosmetics and personal care products, including some toothpastes.
+Triclosan is an antibacterial and antifungal agent that is added to many cosmetics and personal care products in Australia, including some toothpastes.
 Triclosan in toothpaste has been proven to prevent gingivitis (gum disease).5

 The Advisory Committee on Chemicals Scheduling (ACCS) established a maximum concentration of 0.3% for triclosan in cosmetics and personal care products in Australia.7 This is the same limit set by the European Union, as exposure at or below this level has not been associated with any adverse health risks.8

 There is no evidence that sodium lauryl sulfate or sodium laureth sulfate cause cancer.
-NICNAS has advised that prolonged exposure to the chemicals may cause irritation.
-Products that contain these chemicals should be used according to the instructions on the label.
+NICNAS has advised that prolonged exposure to these chemicals may cause skin and eye irritation.
+Products that contain these chemicals should be used according to the directions on the label.

 - Cosmetic Ingredient Review (CIR).
-SLS (Sodium Lauryl Sulfate), Sodium Laureth Sulfate, and Ammonium Laureth Sulfate Ingredient Alerts [cited 14/08/2014]; Available from: http://www.cir-safety.org/sites/default/files/imports/alerts.pdf
+SLS (Sodium Lauryl Sulfate), Sodium Laureth Sulfate, and Ammonium Laureth Sulfate Ingredient Alerts.
+Available from: http://www.cir-safety.org/sites/default/files/imports/alerts.pdf

 - National Industrial Chemicals Notification and Assessment Scheme (NICNAS).
 Human Health Tier II Assessment for Sodium, ammonium and potassium lauryl sulfate.
-2013 [cited 14/08/2014] Available at: http://www.nicnas.gov.au/chemical-information/imap-assessments/imap-group-assessment-report?assessment_id=1843.
+2013.
+Available at: http://www.nicnas.gov.au/chemical-information/imap-assessments/imap-group-assessment-report?assessment_id=1843.